ahmed98khaled/simple-xin/README.md

 # simple-xin
-Credits to: EweEwe, Lyrdumand babazhou for helping me alot
+Credits to: EweEwe, Lyrdum and babazhou for helping me alot
 Combo q,w and e
 Harass W